jamesTait-jt/data-structures-and-algorithms/data-structures/queue/README.md

 dequeue will remove an item from the back of the queue.

 ###### enqueueBatch(xs)
-enqueueBatch enables you to add multiple items at once.
+enqueueBatch enables you to add multiple items at once. _xs_ should have type list/array, depending on the language.

 ###### dequeueBatch(n)
 dequeueBatch enables you the remove multiple items at once.